 I was and still am very happy with my Deuter backpack but I bought a new one for the simple reason that, for summer Caminos, it was too big for my needs.
 In summer you don't need so much warm clothing, rainwear and a heavy cold-weather sleeping-bag, so you can manage with a much smaller backpack.
 My new one is a Gregory Z25.
 It's 25 litre.
 Quite a big step down from the Deuter but it has the advantage of having an expandable pouch at the back where you can stuff your raingear when you're not using it or pull it tight closed when you're wearing your raingear.

-My backpack's very similar to this one, which is the slightly bigger Z30.
-But a slightly older design.
-The new Z 25 doesn't have a proper waist-strap, a change which I find slightly difficult to understand because it means you can't get the weight to rest on your hips which makes it impracticable for anything except short hikes.
+My backpack's very similar to this one, but a slightly older design and with a propper waist strap, a change which I find slightly difficult to understand because it means you can't get the weight to rest on your hips which makes it impracticable for anything except short hikes.
 My one however, is the dog's bollix.
 It's a perfect size and weight, it's easy to carry, it's easy to get on and off and it gets on to Ryanair flights as hand-luggage without attracting the attention of the girls in blue!

 You see Gore-Tex stickers on everything now-a-days, besides places where you'd expect to see them such as jackets and boots.
 Recently I've see them on ponchos and backpacks too.
 Gore-Tex works by keeping water on the outside out while at the same time allowing water on the inside (ie. your sweat) to pass through, keeping you dry inside.
 This the famous breathability effect.
 It achieves this with a simple bit of science, the Gore-Tex layer has tiny holes in it which are too small for cold water to get through, warm water, which naturally forms into smaller droplets, can.
 So, the rain stays out and your sweat is expelled.
 Lovely.